Miltani/FFXIAddons/mmmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.1.1:
+- Fix logic that claimed area that let enemy win the next turn

 1.1.0:
 - Smarter bot
 - Buy keys in bulk